kevgleeson78/Gesture-Based-UI-Project/README.md

 <img src="images/New Mockup 1.png">

 The card game will be presented to the user via an app on their mobile phone.
-This app is a virtual reallity environment using Google VR.
+This app is a virtual reality environment using Google VR.
 With the phone attached to a Google cardboard or similar device the users head positon can be tracked.
 Tracking the users head is achieved by getting the angle of tilt relative to the phone position (More about this below).
 With this data we can then capture head gestures and map them to actions within the game.